mmondics/aiops-z/README.md

 30. **Click the Analytics option in the left side menu.**

-    Instana includes a very powerful AI-driven analytics solution out of the box.
-These analytics are integrated into each of the panels we've looked at so far, but you can also directly access them from the menu.
+    Instana analytics are integrated into each of the panels we've looked at so far, but you can also directly access them from the menu.

     ![instana-menu-analytics](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-analytics.png)